On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Conclusions

 \section{Conclusions}

-In this work, we provide a quantitative study of the resilience of subspace-based quantum excited state methods to statistical sampling errors on a quantum computer.
+In this work, we provide both analytical and numerical analyses of the resilience of subspace-based quantum excited state methods to statistical sampling errors on a quantum computer.
 We choose QSE as a representative method for the class of excited-state methods that require solving the generalized eigenvalue equation on a classical computer with matrix elements evaluated on a quantum computer.
 We compared this with the q-sc-EOM method, which has an orthonormal set of excited wavefunctions, resulting in a working equation that requires solving an eigenvalue equation instead of the generalized eigenvalue equation.
 We divided the possible scenarios into three cases: the low condition number of the overlap matrix in QSE, the medium condition number, and the high condition number.

 We find that the performance of QSE and q-sc-EOM are similar when the condition number of the overlap matrix in QSE is small.
 At medium condition numbers, increasingly high errors in eigenstates arise in QSE as the condition number increases.
 This is because the inversion of an overlap matrix in the presence of noise is error-prone when the condition number is high enough.
 We note that although accuracy can be improved in the case of medium condition number with an increase in shots (if only shot noise is taken into consideration), it will require an order of magnitude more shots to reach a similar accuracy to q-sc-EOM in the examples studied.
 At very large condition numbers, the matrix becomes singular, and no solution can be found without the use of the thresholding technique~\cite{epperly2022theory}.
 Although the thresholding technique was able to solve the generalized eigenvalue equation, it resulted in missing excited states from the solution.
 This could be a potential problem in future chemical studies using these methods.
-We show that the problems we pointed to in this work at medium and large condition numbers can be eliminated with the use of the q-sc-EOM method.
+We show that the dominant instability mechanism associated with solving a generalized eigenvalue problem with an ill-conditioned overlap matrix---in particular, the noise-sensitive inversion of $\mathbf{S}$---can be avoided in q-sc-EOM, whose working equation is a standard eigenvalue problem with an analytically identity overlap matrix ($\mathbf{S}=\mathbf{I}$).
+Our analytical study aligns with the numerical findings, and we find that the errors in eigenvalues are magnified in the generalized eigenvalue equation compared with the standard eigenvalue equation.
+The error magnification depends on the magnitude of the eigenvalue and inversely depends on the minimum eigenvalue of the overlap matrix.